This AMCAS application guide will walk you through applying to med school. Read for expert AMCAS application guidance!

-Applying to a medical school can be an arduous process.
+Applying to medical school can be an arduous process.
 So many different parts and pieces go into formulating a complete application.
-Many students may undoubtedly find themselves intimidated by all the different aspects and processes.
-That is where our complete guide to the AMCAS medical school application comes into play.
+That’s where our complete guide to the AMCAS med school application comes into play.

-The American Medical College Application Service, or AMCAS, is the centralized application processing service for MD medical school admissions in the United States.
-AMCAS collects and stores information, verifies it, and then delivers your application to each medical school to which you’re applying.
+The American Medical College Application Service, or AMCAS, is the centralized application service for U.S. MD med school admissions.
+AMCAS collects and stores information, verifies it, and then delivers your application to the schools you apply to.
 So, how do you fill out the medical school application?

 For those unfamiliar with the application process, the first thing you fill out is the primary application.
-The application includes everything you would need to apply to a medical school: your grades, test scores, letters of recommendation, essays, and all your identifying information.
+The application includes everything you need to apply to a medical school:

-Once submitted, the application gets sent to all the U.S. schools you applied to (except for Texas schools, which use the TMDSAS application process).
+Once submitted, the application is sent to all schools you applied to (except Texas schools, which use the TMDSAS application).
 It can take AMCAS up to 8 weeks to process and verify the information.

-You are much more likely to stand out the closer you submit your application to the end of May/ start of June since seats are limited and since most medical schools operate on a first-come-first-serve basis.
-Therefore, if you submit your application in the later months, you are less likely to be admitted than someone who applied earlier and secured a spot.
+You’re more likely to stand out the closer you submit your application to the end of May or the start of June since seats are limited and most med schools have rolling admissions.
+This means schools review applications as they receive them.
+Therefore, if you submit your application later, you may be less likely to gain acceptance.

-The primary AMCAS application has nine sections for you to fill out:
+The primary AMCAS application has nine sections to fill out:

-In this first section, AMCAS will ask you for five things:
+In this first section, AMCAS asks for five things:

-Your legal name, your preferred name, any alternate names that may appear on your identification, I.D. numbers from any college you have been to, and your birth date and sex.
+Your legal and preferred names, alternate names on your identification, college I.D. numbers, and birth date and sex.

 This section includes: